Or long to grow and strengthen your relationship?

 Remainly will guide you!

-Our certified psychologist and couples therapist will guide you through how-to videos for conversations and exercises you can do on your own.
+Our certified psychologist and couples therapist will guide you through how-to videos for conversations and excercises you can do on your own.

-Remainly is anonymous and self-explanatory.
+Remainly is confidential and self-explanatory.
 You decide when and how you want to use the service.

-Try our personality path and find out how to approach each other in a way that improves your communication.
-Learn about the big five personality traits; are you similar or far apart and how can you adapt.
+Try our personality path and learn how to better understand each other and improve your communication.
+Learn about the five personality traits; are you similar or far apart and how can you adapt?

-One of the best investments you can make in life is to learn how you and your partner can maintain interest in each other, sustain appreciation and build new bonds.
-This path will teach you useful learnings for a long-lasting partnership.
+One of the best investments you can make in life is to learn how you and your partner can secure and strengthen your bond, maintain interest and expand your appreciation of each other.
+This path will offer skills for growing a long-lasting partnership.

-Imagine if you and your partner could resolve your disagreements in a respectful way by acknowledging what the other person is saying.
-This path will show you how to listen to each other and avoid unnecessary arguments.
+Imagine if you and your partner could resolve your disagreements in a respectful way - wouldn’t that be radical?
+This path will show you how to listen to each other, avoid unnecessary arguments, and maybe even have some fun along the way

 Destructive arguing can be a major threat to your relationship.
-This path offers you techniques to find out why you argue the way you do and how to control it.
+This path offers you techniques to find out why you argue the way you do and how to turn your arguments into constructive exchanges.

-Intimacy means sharing thoughts and dreams as well as sharing a bed.
+Intimacy means sharing thoughts, feelings and dreams as well as sharing a bed.
 This path will help you rebuild and create more intimacy in your relationship.

 Get access to all pathways from £19 per month.

 In times of crisis, many couples spend much of their energy arguing.
-They get caught up in endless circles of accusations and defence mechanisms, arguments can become repetitive and rejections icy cold.
+They get caught in endless circles of accusations and defence patterns, where arguments become repetitive and rejections icy cold.
 These couples feel like they are being driven further and further apart.
 If there has been an affair, this magnifies all problems and one or both of you may even feel that going your separate ways would be the easiest solution.

 There have been many other couples before you who have been helped by couples counselling to resolve the same issues you are facing.
-If you both want to find your way back to a normality and discover a better connection in your relationship, it is possible if you are willing to put in the necessary time and effort.
+It might be good to know that if you are willing to put in the necessarey time and effort, it is possible for you to find your way back to stability and discover a better connection in your relationship.

 We know from years of experience that it's a good idea to see a therapist every now and then, even if everything is going well.
 Because at that point, it's still relatively easy to change small behaviours that can have a bigger impact in the long run.